jundalisay/superb/content/en/research/confucius/analects/chapter-10a.md

-+++
+---
+heading: "Chapter 10a of The Analects Simplified"
-title=  "Confucious' Disciples"
+title: "Confucious' Disciples"
-description=  "The first to make progress in the Proprieties and in Music are plain farmers" date = 2020-01-22 image=  "/covers/analects.png" linkb=  "/research/confucius/analects/chapter-9" linkbtext=  "Chapter 9" linkf=  "/research/confucius/analects/chapter-10b" linkftext=  "Chapter 10b" heading=  "Chapter 10a"
+description: "The first to make progress in the Proprieties and in Music are plain farmers"
-+++
+date: 2020-01-22
+image: "/covers/analects.png"
+linkb: "/research/confucius/analects/chapter-9"
+linkbtext: "Chapter 9"
+linkf: "/research/confucius/analects/chapter-10b"
+linkftext: "Chapter 10b"
+---

 {{< l a="Confucius" >}}